Hubba hubba, dooba dooba, the fired up and thrilled and excited Rush Limbaugh here on the cutting edge of societal evolution.

 It's all coming together.

-But they still think that America is stuck back in that first week after the hurricane still seeing those pictures in their minds.
+But they still think that America is stuck back in that first week after the hurricane, still seeing those pictures in their minds, still blaming Bush for this, still blaming Republicans.

-What's what really has, and this they are hopelessly incapable of seeing, what really has become known and became visible to a significant number of Americans is this.
+What really has, and this they are hopelessly incapable of seeing, what really has become known and became visible to a significant number of Americans is this.

 That 60 years of a liberally dominated and run city was a shambles before the hurricane hit.

-There was racism, there was massive poverty, there was discrimination, there was misery, unhappiness, and this is the exact opposite of what it should be.
+And this is the exact opposite of what it should be.

-In fact, I shared the story with you earlier this week, liberals in a funk they are hoping that the aftermath of Katrina would help them build on their existing poverty programs ain't happening.
+They are hoping that the aftermath of Katrina would help them build on their existing poverty programs.

-Republicans in Congress aren't going for it, because what's become known is existing poverty programs for all these last 40 or 50 years failed dismally even been run by Democrats unchecked and unbridled for two or three generations.
+Republicans in Congress aren't going for it because what's become known is existing poverty programs for all these last 40 or 50 years failed dismally, even been run by Democrats unchecked and unbridled for two or three generations.

-So they can create this alternative reality of the Hurricane Katrina response being horrible and Bush's fault and by the way they can then give respectability to people like Lewis Farrakhan and Al Sharpton who want to go out there and say that the levies were blown up to destroy black New Orleans.
+And by the way, they can then give respectability to people like Louis Farrakhan and Al Sharpton who want to go out there and say that the levees were blown up to destroy black New Orleans.

-They give it credence when Pat Robertson comes up and says whoever that little thug down in Venezuela is ought to be taken out why it's news for a week Robinson's losing his mind.
+When Pat Robertson comes up and says, whoever that little thug down in Venezuela is ought to be taken out, why, it's news for a week.

-Robertson is actually crackpot when Robertson says all these floods and hurricanes and earthquakes might represent the second coming in the last days they go bananas.
+When Robertson says all these floods and hurricanes and earthquakes might represent the second coming in the last days, they go bananas.

-Oh, he's an absolute loony tune.
+Oh, he's an absolute loony tune, this Robertson.

-This Robertson, he's an idiot.
+He's an idiot.

 And they go down to New Orleans and they talk to people.